 We follow Gadi from early childhood over a span of twenty years, as he grows into manhood on A Kibbutz in the Valley of Jezraeel.
 The backdrop is the unique Kibbutz environment and idealistic "atmosphere" of Israel in the 5o's and 60's.

 (Israel, 1990, 87 Minutes, Color, Hebrew, English/French/Japanese subtitles, Cast: Dan Turgeman, Ami Ushpitz, Neta Moran, Tomi Yoel, Doron Shoshan)

 Gadi grows up in the shadow of Yoav who is ten years older then himself.
-A hero to all the youn poys of the Kibbutz, Yoav "adopts" Gadi who, in turn, tries to live up to the image of his mentor.
-Over the years, admiration turen into close friendship, until, finally, the "idol" falls.
+A hero to all the young boys of the Kibbutz, Yoav "adopts" Gadi who, in turn, tries to live up to the image of his mentor.
+Over the years, admiration turn into close friendship, until, finally, the "idol" falls.

 Gadi stands in his sharp contrast to Yoav.
-He sees yoav's shortcomings and rejects the coarse, unsophisticated philosophy of life that Yoav has adopted.
-Finally, Yoav's Dismantling of the railroad tracs… and therefore his rejections of Gadi's deams…. brings their defferences to a brutal confrotation.
+He sees Yoav's shortcomings and rejects the coarse, unsophisticated philosophy of life that Yoav has adopted.
+Finally, Yoav's Dismantling of the railroad tracks… and therefore his rejections of Gadi's dreams…. brings their differences to a brutal confrontation.
 The "Six Day War" changes the flow of events and the lives of the heroes forever, brutally shattering a naive dream.

-A unique film that meets your most critical standartds.
+A unique film that meets your most critical standards.
 Beautiful, sensitive, and nostalgic.